Skip to content Skip to sidebar Skip to footer

 This issue has received growing attention from regulators, with the FCA (Financial Conduct Authority) calling out poor practices across the car finance industry.
 For many drivers, it meant overpaying as a result of excessive commission payments, often without their knowledge.

-Please be advised that you might not need to use a law firm to access this redress scheme.
+Please be advised that you do need to use a law firm to access this redress scheme.
 However, there are advantages of instructing a law firm to do so, including reducing the time and hassle of filing paperwork or communicating with your lender.

 How Elmwood Law Can Help